PeterMosmans/ansible-role-bootstrap/README.md

 ```
 bootstrap_locale: "en_US.UTF-8"
 ```
 Note that this needs the locale package to properly function.
+If the package isn't available, the role will still continue.

 **bootstrap_users**: A nested lists with users to add, with their SSH key, and optional git repos to install (for e.g. dotfiles), and installers to run (for e.g. setting up symlinks).